Latin American Politics Expert Available to Discuss Venezuelan, Colombian Elections

 - Venezuela:

-- Venezuela is not a democracy, however, the regime looking for validation is holding presidential elections to follow the electoral calendar.

-- These elections cannot be considered free and fair under typical criteria because major opposition leaders are in exile or being persecuted, and opposition parties are banned from participating.
+- Venezuela’s elections cannot be considered free and fair under typical criteria because major opposition leaders were in exile or being persecuted, and opposition parties were banned from participating.

+- Several irregularities were reported, and the two main alternative candidates complained about the lack of transparency in the process, with one calling the election fraudulent.

-- The elections are not recognized by the international community, and major countries in the Americas – including the United States – and the European Union have called for the elections to be cancelled and properly called.
+- The elections were not recognized by the international community, and major countries in the Americas – including the United States – and the European Union called for the elections to be cancelled and properly called.
+The United States and many countries in the region have said they will not recognize the results.

+- The elections had the lowest turnout of a presidential election ever, with less than half of registered voters participating.

 - Colombia: